 - (ii) A Player registered with a Premier League or English Football League Academy under the Elite Player Performance Plan contained within Youth Development Rules will not be permitted to play in this Competition.
 Details of the Youth Development Rules are published on The FA website.
 A Player registered with a FA Girls’ Regional Talent Club may play in this Competition subject to the FA Programme for Excellence (Female) Regulations.

 - Additionally, where Club run both academy Teams and inclusive Teams the latter would be allowed entry.
 In the Management Committee’s view where a ‘Club’ has affiliated with SCFA both as an academy and also as a non-academy, no Players that have registered for the academy Team can register for the non-academy Team.

 In most cases the Rother Youth League will accept the goodwill and trust of Clubs in the grey areas around what constitutes an academy and allow entry on the condition that this trust is repaid, and we have a fair playing field.
 Abuse of this trust will result in a Special General Meeting where the Management Committee will propose to expel the offending Club and not just the Team.

-The following are example of ineligible Players that would fall foul of the academy Team ruling where a Club run an academy:
+- The following are example of illegible Players that would fall foul of the academy Team ruling where a Club run an academy: